-Skiing, Heli-Skiing & Snowboarding
+Skiing, Heli-Skiing & Snowboarding in Anchorage

 Alpine skiing in Alaska is outrageous; high mountaintops situated at sea level create some of the best snow conditions Mother Nature can offer.

 Skiers and snowboarders have three choices for alpine skiing within 45 minutes of downtown Anchorage – all of which offer stunning views, something for every skill level, and the most awesome terrain found anywhere.
 The long season includes enough daylight to ski for an average of 7.5 hours a day in December and a stunning 16 hours a day in April.